reedhedges/AMRISim/README.md

 A window will appear, displaying your map environment and robot(s).
 The robot will start at a home position in your map, if present, or at the center of the map.
-The robot's body is drawn based on the aproximate length and width -- including wheels -- of the model selected.
+The robot's body is drawn based on the approximate length and width -- including wheels -- of the model selected.
 You can pan in the window by holding down the right mouse button, or mouse button with the Shift or Control key and dragging.
 You can zoom